CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/installation.md

         python -m cern_caimira.apps.calculator --theme=cern_caimira/src/cern_caimira/apps/templates/{theme}

+    Where `{theme}` is the name of the folder within the `cern_caimira/apps/templates/` directory.
+E.g. for the `cern` theme:

+        python -m cern_caimira.apps.calculator --theme=cern_caimira/src/cern_caimira/apps/templates/cern

 - **Run the app with a different `APPLICATION_ROOT` path**:

     The base path of the web application on the server.
 It determines where the app is "rooted" in relation to the server's URL structure.
 To run with a specific application root: